JocloudSDK/OFSample/OFSample-Android/README.md

     };
 ```

-# SDK V1.4Upgrade process
+# 3 Upgrade Method

+The method to upgrade the SDK to version 1.4 is as below.

-Step 1: Delete the old aar package and replace the new aar package.
+Step 1: Replace the old aar package with the new one.

 Step 2: Replace the venus model.
+>    **Note:**
->    **Description**
+>
->    - If you use OrangeHelper to create the environment, you can delete the venusmodel files and folders under assets, and the Android side has been integrated into the SDK
+>    - If the engine environment is created by the OrangeHelper , you can delete the venus model in the file ***assets***.
-       inside.
->    - If OrangeHelper is not used, you can refer to the createContext method of OrangeHelper to view the venus_model path setting.
+>    - If not, you can see path settings of the venus_model in the **createContext** of **OrangeHelper**.

-Step 3 (optional operation): Add the Face_Key_Points_5.vnmodel file and path.
-If you don't use the OrangeHelper class, because the venus models corresponding to the face have added a Face_Key_Points_5.vnmodel file, you need to add the corresponding path to the place where the Venus models are loaded, otherwise it will load some special effects packages and crash.
->    **Description**
+Step 3: (optional) Add the ***Face_Key_Points_5.vnmodel*** file and path.

+Since a ***face_key_POINts_5.vnModel*** file is added to the face corresponding Venus Models, the path to which the Venus models have been loaded needs to be added.
+If the OrangeHelper class is not used, a crash occurs when loading effects package.

->    If you use the OrangeHelper class, ignore this one.
+>    **Note:** If the OrangeHelper class is used, ignore this step.

-Step 4 (optional operation): Update the special effects package.
+Step 4: (optional) Update the special effects package.

->    **Description**

->   There is no need to update the special effect package for version 1.2.
-For versions before 1.2, please contact the technical support of Jocloud to update the corresponding special effect package.
+>    **Note:** For the SDK of version 1.2, there is no need to update the special effects package.
+For the version earlier than 1.2, please contact the Technical support for help.

-Step 5: Modify the name of the plastic, advanced plastic, and filter special effects package.
+Step 5: Edit the effect package name.

+> **Note:**
->    **Description**
+>

->   - To modify the rules, see mEffectDefaults of the OrangeHelper class.
-If you use the original interface instead of the OrangeHelper class, you can leave it unchanged.
+> - If the the **OrangeHelper** class is not used, you can ignore the step.
->   - When upgrading, if you use the OrangeHelper class, in the onDrawFrame method, the original use requires width and height exchange.
-If you use OrangeHelper, you don't need to exchange width and height, and OrangeHelper will do the corresponding processing internally.
+> - If the OrangeHelper class is used when upgrading, the process of width and height exchange is no need which is required in the old version.